 Some vegans do not mind animal testing.
 Many vegans consume products with artificial colors or flavors without a second thought.
 Other vegans are strict about consuming or using any products tested on animals.

 There are many alternatives to Sour Patch Kids that seem like the perfect fit, but it's tough to find any without artificial colors and flavors.
 There are a few types of candy that mimic Sour Patch Kids that are actually labeled vegan-friendly.

 YumEarth‘s Organic Sour Beans are made from organic cane sugar.
 They also have all organic ingredients including organic brown rice syrup and organic tapioca starch.
 The colors are made from concentrate like carrot, apple, and blueberry.

 Candy People's Sour Vikings are made with organic ingredients that include grape concentrate and glucose syrup.
 Their color is made from paprika extract and turmeric.

-SmartSweet’s Sweet Fish are made with organic soluble corn fiber.
-They also include natural berry flavor.
-Vegetable and fruit juice is used for the colors.
+SmartSweet's Sweet Fish are made with organic soluble corn fiber.
+They also include a natural berry flavor.
+Vegetable and fruit juice are used for the colors.
 The sweetness is made with Stevia.